jeroenclaes/R_crashcourse_for_linguists/README.md

 # R_crashcourse_for_linguists
 Slides, labs, and materials for the R crashcourse for linguists I will be teaching in on June 7 &amp; 14, 2019 at Antwerp University.
-The rendered documents are hosted at: http://jeroenclaes.be/r_crashcourse_for_linguists

 The rendered files are hosted at: